mojoD/hack-spi/README.md

 If the core developers have interest in this code they are invited to pull down the code and treat it as prototype code that they can further enhance.
 If you are a Sonic Pi User or Hacker like me, you are also encouraged to download it and give it a whirl.
 The main project is made up of a number of smaller sub-projects that I have worked.
 All the code is contained in this master branch.
 The sub-projects include:
 + Soundfont: adds soundfont instruments in Sonic Pi in addition to samples and synths.
-+ Midiot: plays complete midi songs, tracks or slices of tracks to Sonic Pi using soundfont instruments, samples or synths.
++ Midiot: plays complete midi songs, tracks or slices of tracks in Sonic Pi using soundfont instruments, samples or synths.
 + Midithru: hook up midiIn controllers to Sonic Pi to play synths, samples and soundfont instruments.
 + SpiViz: a Ruby based openGL language for Sonic Pi to have graphics controlled in liveloops to do music visualization.
 + Insert: inserts instruments, samples, synths, patterns, midiloops, etc code snippets easily into Sonic Pi vis file dialog.